Celebrating Vesak (or Wesak) Day in Penang

 Although the celebrations for Vesak day come to an end after the procession concludes, what resonates more are the teachings of Lord Buddha.

-The heart of his teachings is contained in the Four Noble Truths:
+At the heart of his teachings lie the Four Noble Truths, namely:

 • The Noble Truth of Dukkha or suffering,